Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Theoretical Analysis

 \subsection{Discussion}

-We have shown that many classes of queries will have bounded loss (i.e., discrepancy from using exact answers).
-However, we note that our analysis has several gaps from our exact procedure.
-First, we use the nearest $k$ cluster representatives to generate the query-specific proxy scores.
+We have shown that many classes of queries will have bounded loss (i.e., discrepancy from exact answers).
+However, we note that our analysis has several limitations.
+First, \sn uses the nearest $k=5$ cluster representatives to generate the query-specific proxy scores by default, not $k=1$ as used in our analysis.
 Second, the triplet loss may be large in practice.
 Third, not all queries admit Lipschitz losses.
 Nonetheless, we believe our analysis provides intuition for why \sn outperforms even recent state-of-the-art.
 We defer a more detailed analysis to future work.